 - III.
 A student may be eligible for in-state tuition who: - a.
 Is a dependent whose parent(s) or legal guardian has taken full-time permanent employment in Alabama and will commence said employment within 90 days of admission; or - b.
 Is not a dependent but who holds full-time permanent employment in Alabama or whose non-estranged spouse holds permanent full-time employment in Alabama and employment will commence within 90 days of admission; or resides in Harris, Heard, or Troup County, Georgia, and attends the Alexander City campus of Central Alabama Community College. - c.
 A Veteran using educational assistance under either Chapter 30 (Montgomery G.I.
-Bill[®] Active Duty Program) or Chapter 33 (Post-9/11 G.I.
-Bill[®]), of Title 38, United States Code, who lives in the State of Alabama while attending a school located in the State of Alabama (regardless of his/her formal State of residence)

-and enrolls in the school within three years of discharge from a period of active duty services of 90 days or more.
+Bill® Active Duty Program) or Chapter 33 (Post-9/11 G.I.
+Bill®), of Title 38, United States Code, who lives in the State of Alabama while attending a school located in the State of Alabama (regardless of his/her formal State of residence) and enrolls in the school within three years of discharge or release from a period of active duty services of 90 days or more. - d.

-- d.
 Anyone using transferred Post-9/11 G.I.
-Bill® benefits (38 U.S.C. § 3319 who lives in the State of Alabama while attending a school located in the State of Alabama (regardless of his/her formal State of residence) and enrolls in the school within three years of transferor's discharge from a period of active duty service of 90 days or more. - e.
-A spouse or child using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311(b)(9) who lives in the State of Alabama while attending a school located in the State of Alabama (regardless of his/her formal State of residence) and enrolls in school within three years of the Service member's death in the line of duty following a period of active duty service of 90 days or more. - f.
-Anyone described in items "c", "d" or "e" while he or she remains continuously enrolled (other than during regularly scheduled breaks between courses, semesters, or terms) at the same school.
-The person so described must have enrolled in the school prior to the expiration of the three year period following discharge or death described above and must be using education benefits under either Chapter 30 or chapter 33, of Title 38, United States Code.
+Bill® benefits (38 U.S.C. § 3319 who lives in the State of Alabama while attending a school located in the State of Alabama (regardless of his/her formal State of residence) and enrolls in the school within three years of transferor's discharge or release from a period of active duty service of 90 days or more. - e.
+Anyone described in items "c", or "d" while he or she remains continuously enrolled (other than during regularly scheduled breaks between courses, semesters, or terms) at the same school.
+The person so described must have enrolled in the school prior to the expiration of the three year period following discharge or release as described above and must be using educational benefits under either chapter 30 or chapter 33, of Title 38, United States Code. - f.
+Anyone using benefits under the Marine Gunnery Sergeant John David Fry Scholarship (38 U.S.C. § 3311 (b)(9)) who lives in Alabama while attending a school located in Alabama (regardless of his/her formal State of residence). - g.
+Anyone using transferred Post-9/11 G.I.
+Bill benefits (38 U.S.C § 3319) who lives in Alabama while attending a school located in Alabama (regardless of his/her formal state of residence) and the transferor is a member of the uniformed service who is serving on active duty.